-Position risk category Category A workers Vaccination Evidence Two doses of varicella vaccine at least four weeks apart (or evidence of 1 dose if the person was vaccinated before 14 years of age).
+Position risk category Category A workers Vaccination Evidence 2 doses of varicella vaccine at least 4 weeks apart (or evidence of one dose if the person was vaccinated before 14 years of age).
 Serology Evidence OR Positive IgG for varicella.
 Other Acceptable Evidence Australian Immunisation Register (AIR) History Statement that records natural immunity to chickenpox.
+Evidence of medical contraindication Medical contraindication, as specified in the Australian Immunisation Handbook , recorded on the Australian Immunisation Register (AIR) - immunisation medical exemption form (IM011) AND AIR immunisation history statement (IHS), for assessment by the NSW Health agency.
 Notes DO NOT use MMRV vaccine (not licensed for use in persons ≥ 14 years).
 If a dose of MMRV vaccine is inadvertently given to an older person, this dose does not need to be repeated.
-Evidence of one dose of Zostavax in persons vaccinated aged 50 years and over is acceptable.
+Evidence of one dose of Zostavax in persons vaccinated aged 50 years Evidence of one dose of Zostavax in persons vaccinated aged 50 years and over is acceptable.

 Position risk category Category A workers Vaccination Evidence One dose of a seasonal influenza vaccine (defined in Section 1.2 Key definitions) during the influenza season and by 1 June each year.
 Serology Evidence N/A. Serology will not be accepted.
-Other Acceptable Evidence Nil.
-Notes Influenza vaccination is required annually during the influenza season (defined in Section 1.2 Key definitions ) for all workers in Category A positions and is strongly recommended for all workers in Category B positions.
+Evidence of medical contraindication Medical contraindication, as specified in the Australian Immunisation Handbook , recorded on the Australian Immunisation Register (AIR) - immunisation medical exemption form (IM011) AND AIR immunisation history statement (IHS), for assessment by the NSW Health agency.
+Notes Influenza vaccination is required annually during the influenza season (defined in Section 1.2 Key definitions) for all workers in Category A positions and is strongly recommended for all workers in Category B positions.

-11.1.5.
+12.1.5.
 Evidence for Influenza